SH.03 - Campus Policies

 Available Counseling, Prevention, and Educational Programs

 Human Resources, Academic Affairs and Student Affairs collaborate to provide educational programming throughout the academic year.
-The Victim Impact Panel (VIP) and educational program, the Center for Addiction Prevention & Recovery Services, the TACKLE (Recovery Support) student organization at the Northeast Campus, and Red Ribbon Week are examples.
+The Victim Impact Panel (VIP) and educational program, the Center for Addiction Prevention & Recovery Services, and Red Ribbon Week are examples.

 Student Wellness Services and Student Life partner to provide educational programming such as Red Ribbon Week throughout the academic year.

 Federal and state laws impose severe penalties on those who illegally possess, use, or distribute drugs or alcohol.
 The potential sanctions may depend on the quantity of the drug involved and whether the charge is made under state or federal law.
 Potential sanctions include, but are not limited to, fines, incarceration, and/or community service requirements.
 Convictions become a part of an individual's criminal record and may preclude certain career opportunities.
 In addition to the criminal penalties, a person may become liable for personal injuries or property damage, which occur because he/she illegally sells or, in some circumstances, furnishes illegal drugs or alcohol to another person.
 This liability may include injuries or death of the person to whom the illegal drugs or alcohol were furnished, and may include liability to third persons who are injured or suffer property damage by the actions of a person who was illegally furnished drugs or alcohol.